 6.2.2 Cross-script variants for Kannada and Devanagari analysis

 Visarga is the only identical code point that exhibits shape similarity between the Kannada and Devanagari scripts.
-However, as this is a combining mark and there is no other variant code points between the two languages, it is not defined as a variant code point.
+However, as this is a combining mark and there are no other variant code points between the two languages, it is not defined as a variant code point.